 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking Talzenna?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Talzenna side effects

 Common Talzenna side effects may include:

-Talzenna may cause fertility problems in males.
-This may affect your ability to father a child.
-Talk to your healthcare provider if this is a concern for you.
-These are not all of the possible side effects of Talzenna.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.